Sandy Ernest Allen

 After realizing I shared a name with the former tallest woman alive, I sought to tell her remarkable story.

-A profile of the comedian one year after her career-changing "I have cancer" set at the Largo.
+A profile of the comedian one year after her career-changing set

 "I Was the Best Fake Attorney in America" - BuzzFeed News